• Skip to main content

 The other nice thing about DIYing your van is you’ve much greater control over your build.
 It lets you customize your van according to your specific needs.
 And in most cases, it’s usually much cheaper than camper conversion kits.

-My concern with the DIY van build is it requires time and skills.
-When we were building our Pro Master, we entertained the idea of DIY van builds, but since we weren’t so comfortable with DIY carpentry, we decided to forego the idea.
+My concern with DIY van builds is that they require time and skills.
+When creating our Pro Master, we entertained the idea of DIY van builds, but since we weren’t so comfortable with DIY carpentry, we decided to forego the idea.

 Custom Van Builds

 Most van dwellers like the idea of a custom van build.
-The greatest benefit of a custom van build is it’s easy to tailor your van exactly to your wants.
+The most significant benefit of a custom van build is it’s easy to tailor your van precisely to your wants.

 Unfortunately, a custom van build is expensive and may not be ideal for van dwellers on a budget.